quickintegrate/docs/docs/Core Development/Property Config/Connection Properties/DataSource RESTSECURITY.md

 # DataSource RESTSECURITY

-The RESTDataSource class simplifies fetching data from REST APIs and helps handle caching, request deduplication, and errors while resolving operations.
+The RESTSecurity DataSource class streamlines the retrieval of data from REST APIs.
+It assists in managing caching, deduplicating requests, and handling errors during the resolution of operations

 ## Engaging in Practical Implementation